 School Sisters of Notre Dame delegation to participate in UN Commission on Status of Women

-A delegation from the School Sisters of Notre Dame attended the United Nations Commission on the Status of Women Feb.
-27-March 9, 2012, in New York as the CSW addressed “the empowerment of rural women and their role in poverty and hunger eradication, development and current challenges.”
+A delegation from the School Sisters of Notre Dame, including students from SSND-sponsored Notre Dame of Maryland University, is attending the United Nations Commission on the Status of Women meeting this month in New York as the CSW addresses the “elimination and prevention of all forms of violence against women and girls.”

-During the annual two-week meeting of the commission, the CSW also evaluated the outcomes of its session in 2008, which addressed financing for gender equality and the empowerment of women.
+During the annual two-week meeting of the commission, March 4-15, the CSW also will evaluate the outcomes of its session in 2009, which addressed the equal sharing of responsibilities between women and men, including caregiving in the context of HIV/AIDS.
 Member states, as well as representatives of United Nations entities and of non-governmental organizations such as the School Sisters of Notre Dame, will participate in the session.

 The Commission on the Status of Women (CSW) is a functional commission of the United Nations Economic and Social Council (ECOSOC), dedicated exclusively to gender equality and advancement of women.
 Every year, representatives of member states gather at the United Nations Headquarters to evaluate progress on gender equality, set global standards and formulate concrete policies to promote gender equality and advancement of women worldwide.

-The School Sisters of Notre Dame has been a registered NGO (non-governmental organization) with the U.N.’s Department of Public Information since 1993.
+The School Sisters of Notre Dame has been a registered NGO (non-governmental organization) with the U.N.
+Department of Public Information since 1993.
 In 1998, SSND received special consultative status with the ECOSOC.